 1. Nephrotic syndrome

 Nephrotic syndrome is one of the main conditions in which oil in the urine is noted.
-It is characterized by excessive protein levels in the urine due to persistent injury to the kidney’s blood levels.
+It is characterized by excessive protein levels in the urine due to persistent injury to the kidney’s blood vessels.
 It can occur with diabetes, lupus and cardiac disease.

 In addition to an oily appearance to the urine when visualized under a microscope, some people may also notice foamy urine and swollen feet or ankles.